jpvantassel/sigpropy/doc/index.rst

 Summary
 -------
-SigProPy is Python module for digital signal processing.
+`SigProPy` is Python module for digital signal processing. `SigProPy` was developed by Joseph P. Vantassel under the supervision of Professor Brady R.
+Cox at the University of Texas at Austin.

 The module includes two main class definitons `TimeSeries` and `FourierTransform`.
-These classes include various methods for creating and manipulating time series and Fourier transforms.
+These classes include various methods for creating and manipulating time series and Fourier transforms, respectively.

 License Information
 -------------------